 - 18 to 20 mini peppers , cut in half, seeds & ribs removed

-- 250 gram package light cream cheese , softened
+- 8 ounces light cream cheese , softened (about a 250 gram package)

-- 1/3 cup hot sauce (your favourite, plus more for garnish)
+- ⅓ cup buffalo hot sauce (your favourite, plus more for garnish if you like)

-- 1/4 cup chopped green onion (plus more for garnish)
+- ¼ cup chopped green onion (plus more for garnish if you like)

-- In a food processor add cream cheese, hot sauce, ranch, lime juice, dill and black pepper.
-Blend until smooth, about 1 to 2 minutes.
+- To a food processor, add cream cheese, hot sauce, ranch, lime juice, dill and black pepper.
+Process until smooth, about 1 to 2 minutes.

-- Stir in chicken, green onion and 1/2 cup cheese.
+- Stir in the cooked chicken, green onion and ½ cup cheese.
 Incorporate using a spatula.

 - Fill pepper halves with dip mixture.
-Place in baking dish (use two 8 x 8 dishes or one larger one so the peppers rest against each other).
+Place in a baking dish (use two 8-inch x 8-inch dishes or one larger one so the peppers rest against each other).
 Bake for 10 minutes.

-- Carefully remove from oven and let cool 10 minutes.
-Drizzle with additional hot sauce and green onion.
+- Carefully remove from the oven and let cool 10 minutes.
+Drizzle with additional hot sauce and green onion, if desired.
 Yields 36 to 40 pieces, roughly.
 Quantity will vary, depending on the size of your peppers.
 Enjoy!

 - Depending on the size of your peppers, the quantity you yield may vary slightly.
 I used about 18 peppers for this recipe, yielding 36 pieces.